 - A production manager wants to know the number of widgets produced in the last hour, even while he's traveling. - An engineer needs to adjust a setpoint at another site. - A technician has been notified of a malfunction in another building and needs to quickly switch from pump #1 to pump #2.

 If two networks are each connected to the Internet, devices on them can communicate using the Internet.
-The following image shows some examples.
+Here are some examples:

 Any two networks can be used as long as both are connected to the Internet: